parker-group/SDEtool/validation/SDE_validation.md

 | 99.73% | 99.728% | 0.055% |

 Observed coverage converged closely to theoretical expectations under the MVN assumption, with mean deviations <0.01 percentage points across all targets.
+The full simulation workflow is available in:
+`validation/probabilistic_validation.r`

 ---